Like a Virgin (song): Other performances

 On May 16, 1984, Madonna performed "Like a Virgin" at artist Keith Haring's birthday party, which took place on New York's Paradise Garage; she wore a leather jacket personally painted by the artist, and sang on a brass bed covered with frilly material and strewn with white roses.
 It was also sung on promotional television appearances throughout late 1984 and early 1985.
-Furthermore, "Like a Virgin" has been performed on seven of Madonna's concert tours: Virgin (1985), Who's That Girl (1987), Blond Ambition (1990), The Girlie Show (1993), Confessions (2006), MDNA (2012), and Rebel Heart (2015―2016).
+Furthermore, "Like a Virgin" has been included on eight of Madonna's concert tours: Virgin (1985), Who's That Girl (1987), Blond Ambition (1990), the Girlie Show (1993), Confessions (2006), MDNA (2012), Rebel Heart (2015―2016), and Celebration (2023―2024).
 On the first one, Madonna once again wore a white wedding dress and asked the audience if they wanted to marry her; she would then thrust her hips at their affirmative response, and sang a few lines from "Billie Jean".
 On his review of one of the San Diego concerts, Robert Hilburn felt the singer was "at her best when working off an idea or concept", citing the song's performance as an example.
 The performance was included in the VHS release Madonna Live: The Virgin Tour, recorded in Detroit, Michigan.
 For 1987's Who's That Girl World Tour, the song was performed in a medley with "Material Girl" and "Dress You Up"; Madonna changed her clothes in an onstage telephone booth and emerged wearing a dress covered in toys, trinkets and other plastic paraphernalia.
 Halfway through, she bent over to revel a pair of lace panties, which she then threw into the crowd, and sang a fragment of "I Can't Help Myself (Sugar Pie Honey Bunch)".
 Towards the end, she was joined by a young male dancer who acted as a bridegroom.
 The number was deemed one of the concert's strongest by the Washington Post's Richard Harrington.
 Two different performances can be found on the videos Who's That Girl: Live in Japan, filmed in Tokyo on June, and Ciao Italia: Live from Italy, filmed in Turin on September.